PhantomTheCat/PhantomTheCat.github.io/index.md

 [A CATastrophe: A Murder Mystery (C# Console Version)](/sample_page)
 <img src="images/CATastropheConsoleImage.png?raw=true"/>
+Description: Is a murder mystery game that I made, where the player moves around rooms, finds evidence, and interrogates family members to find the murderer.
+It is also run in a loop that will tell the amount of turns left to the player, and if they cannot find the murderer in that turn limit, they lose.
+One of the biggest challenges that I overcame was incorporating random, where I made it so that, depending on circumstances, the player gets random responses from the suspects.

 ---
 [A CATastrophe: A Murder Mystery (WPF Version)](/pdf/sample_presentation.pdf)
 <img src="images/CATastropheWPFImage.png?raw=true"/>
+Description: Is the WPF translated version of the murder mystery game that I made, where it shows that I know how to work with WPF.

 ---
 [Tip Calculator (C# Console Version)](http://example.com/)
 <img src="images/TipCalculatorConsoleImage.png?raw=true"/>
+Description: A programming project that I made for fun, where it calculates the tip based on certain factors, such as if the user liked the service.

 ---
 [MadLib Game (C# Console Version)](http://example.com/)
 <img src="images/MadLibGamePicture.png?raw=true"/>
+Description: Another programming project that I made for fun that will get input from player and display that information in a custom sentence.
+It's really basic because it was one of the first projects I made, where it shows that I know string interpolation.

 ---
 [Trivia Game (C# Console Version)](http://example.com/)
 <img src="images/TriviaConsoleGameImage.png?raw=true"/>
+Description: This is a game I made using code that we built in class as a template, where I added colors and custom borders to the features.

 ---